 By having the same judges at all competitions it means that the judging is consistent across the board, enabling competitors in, for example, the Western Cape, to be judged against others in Gauteng without the huge costs of travelling their horses out of province.

 The competition is open to riders of all levels from Prelim to Advanced and includes Pony Riders, Children, Juniors, Adults and Para Equestrian riders.

-Last year we had an enormous turn out with over 500 horse taking part nationally.
-As a maximum of 50 horses a day may be judged by the judges most horse / rider combinations had to qualify in order to compete in the Challenge itself.
+A maximum of 40 horses per day may be judged by the judges, most horse / rider combinations need to qualify in order to compete in the Challenge itself.

 After each leg of the Challenges the final scores are collated into a centralised spread sheet and emailed out to the provinces.
 This creates and maintains the excitement as each Province can see their results in comparison to the other regions; these results are then posted on the DSA website.

 To add to the friendly provincial rivalry a team competition runs during the challenge.
 Each province selects their top scoring riders, per grade, to represent the Province and compete against the other provinces.